These are challenging times for us all, not least for those working on the frontline in the NHS.

 Mark Rice-Oxley wrote for the Guardian last week that “when the history of positive news is written many years from now, someone cleverer than me will write that paradoxically it took the baddest of bad news to really put good news on the map”.

-We agree, and in distressing times like now, humankind often shows its good side which is why we’re working with the Great British Entrepreneur Awards to hi-light the entrepreneurs going above and beyond to do the right thing and support front line staff and communities with that same entrepreneurial strength, passion, tenacity and resolve that made them the successes they’d already become.
+We agree, and in distressing times like now, humankind often shows its good side.
+This is why we are looking to which is why we’re shining a light on the entrepreneurs in the GBEA community going above and beyond to do the right thing and support front line staff and communities with that same entrepreneurial strength, passion, tenacity and resolve that made them the successes they’d already become.

 Sports nutrition brand, Grenade, who’s founders were crowned ‘Great British Entrepreneurs of the Year’ for 2018 at the Great British Entrepreneur Awards are currently sending out free care packages to “front line NHS heroes”.